Juanmi (footballer, born 1993): Betis

 On 14 June 2019, Juanmi signed a five-year contract with Real Betis for a €8 million fee.
 He spent the vast majority of his debut campaign on the sidelines, nursing a left-foot injury.

-Juanmi scored his first competitive goal on 28 June 2020, but in a 4–2 away defeat against Levante UD.
+Juanmi scored his first competitive goal on 28 June 2020, but in a 4–2 away defeat against Levante.
 On 28 November 2021, against the same opposition but at home, his second-half hat-trick proved crucial to the 3–1 victory.
 He played in the team's cup final win over Valencia five months later, having scored twice away to his previous club in a 4–0 quarter-final win on 3 February.
 He concluded the 2021–22 season with a career-best 20 goals in all competitions, of which 16 in the league, where he was joint fifth top scorer.

-On 8 September 2022, Juanmi suffered a left-ankle ligament break in a Europa League group game at Helsingin Jalkapalloklubi.
+On 8 September 2022, Juanmi suffered a left-ankle ligament break in a Europa League group game at HJK.
 He returned to action in December in friendly matches during the FIFA World Cup, and was fully recovered from setbacks by the end of January.

-Having fallen out of favour with Manuel Pellegrini following the signing of Ayoze Pérez, Juanmi joined newly promoted Saudi Pro League side Al-Riyadh SC on a one-year loan on 20 August 2023.
-He scored his only goal on 5 October, in a 2–2 home draw with Al Shabab FC; this broke his eight-month drought.
-The following February, he returned to Spain and its top tier after agreeing to a loan deal with Cádiz CF until June.
+Having fallen out of favour with Manuel Pellegrini following the signing of Ayoze Pérez, Juanmi joined newly promoted Saudi Pro League side Al-Riyadh on a one-year loan on 20 August 2023.
+He scored his only goal on 5 October, in a 2–2 home draw with Al Shabab; this broke his eight-month drought.
+The following February, he returned to Spain and its top tier after agreeing to a loan deal with Cádiz until June.
 He netted in each half of a victory against Atlético Madrid on 9 March, ending a 23-match winless run.

-After returning to Betis, still under the same manager, Juanmi continue to feature sparingly; he did score a last-minute goal to help the hosts defeat NK Celje 2–1 in the league phase of the UEFA Conference League.
+After returning to Betis, still under the same manager, Juanmi continue to feature sparingly; he did score a last-minute goal to help the hosts defeat Celje 2–1 in the league phase of the UEFA Conference League.